A little bit of history….

 Presented by Vanessa Webb, Labour Inspector, MBIE

-Our afternoon session explores how you make HR into being about Human Relationships, using HR technology to grow engagment, growing diversity & inclusion and what transformational businesses are doing with their culture and HR initiatives.
+Our afternoon session explores how you make HR into being about Human Relationships, what HR needs to consider about the gig economy and what transformational busineses are doing that employees love.

 Presented by Carol Brown, RoleWorks and Campbell Fisher, enableHR.